Mon. Sep 25th, 2023

 • Another study of 407,000 Europeans found an increase in dementia of 54% for those with Vitamin D deficiency.

 • A 20 year study on 83,000 women showed a 13% increased risk of developing Type 2 Diabetes; furthermore, this increased to 33% when they were also low in calcium.
-Children who regularly took increased Vitanin D during infancy lowered the risk of type 1 diabetes by 90%.
+Children who regularly took increased Vitamin D during infancy lowered the risk of type 1 diabetes by 90%.

 • Studies on cardiovascular disease, strokes, the immune system and inflammation showed those with the lowest levels were at the highest risk and those with the highest levels had the least risk.